Toricane/Perseverance-Bot/README.md

 Perseverance is a multi-purpose bot coded in Python.
 It has moderation, fun, and text commands, with many more in the future.
 It is also 24/7!
 Perseverance is currently being developed by a single person.
 Perseverance was created on February 16, 2021, by Toricane#0818.
 Join Perseverance's Discord server to learn how to use it and to give feedback!

-The prefix for the bot is "\" (backslash).
+The prefix for the bot is "\\" (one backslash).
 Use \help to find all of the commands, and \help <command> to know more about a specific command.

 The bot also has slash commands.
 Type "/" in the text box and the list of commands will appear.